Dev-Bhandari/Dev-Bhandari/README.md

+# Hi there 🙋‍♂️!
-# Hi there, I am Dev Bhandari👋
+# I am Dev Bhandari.
+# Thanks for visiting my profile 😄

 - 📱 I am an Android Developer.
 - 🔭 I’m currently working on an Android Project (Weather App).